 Anaphylactic shock is a dangerous type of allergic reaction.
-The immune system releases chemicals that flood the body upon exposure to an allergen.
+Generally, the immune system releases chemicals that flood the body upon exposure to an allergen.

 Once the body goes into anaphylactic shock, the blood pressure abruptly drops, and the airways narrow, possibly obstructing normal breathing.
 Remember that the condition is dangerous.
-If not treated right away, it can result to serious complications and can even be deadly.
+Furthermore, if not treated right away, it can result to serious complications and can even be deadly.

 What are the signs?

-- Skin reactions such as flushed skin, hives or paleness
+- At first, skin reactions such as flushed skin, hives or paleness occurs

 - Sensation of a lump in the throat or difficulty swallowing